aditya-0508/devops_mini_project/Readme.md

 - Git
 - Pipeline

-3. Add DockerHub credentials in Jenkins in that credentials section
+3. Add DockerHub credentials in Jenkins in that credentials section, make sure the name in pipeline for id and in the credentials are the same
 ```
 ** Adding Git Webhooks to Jenkins**
 ```